 - Be realistic in your expectations.
 Even if for two to four minutes of a chant if your mind can be focused on God and your heart filled with devotion, you will feel uplifted.

-- As to daily japa (repeating a prayer or mantra silently), also be realistic.
+- As to daily japa — repeating a prayer or mantra or name of God silently — also be realistic.
 Try for 30 seconds; 60 seconds.
 Repeat three to five times a day.
 In fact choose the times of the day to stop what you are doing, at least mentally, and practice japa for even just one minute.

 - Before commencing a chant or japa, stop, relax, take a breath, focus your mind and your heart’s intention before beginning.

-In the wonderful medieval book The Pilgrim’s Way, an orthodox Eastern Christian sets out to practice the presence of God by repeating a mantra (presumably in Greek): “Lord Jesus Christ have mercy upon me.”
+In the wonderful medieval book The Way of the Pilgrim, an anonymous orthodox Eastern Christian sets out to practice the presence of God by repeating a mantra (presumably in Greek): “Lord Jesus Christ, have mercy upon me.”
 He describes how he would start with just a few minutes (I think he counted the mantras, since in those days there were no watches.
 Hence the use of bead-counting.)
-He builds up his japa slowly and steadily until it never stops!
-Very inspiring.
+He builds up his japa slowly and steadily until it never stops.
+Very inspiring!

 My point is to start out with realistic expectations and let the practice guide you rather than work from strain, tension, or willpower alone.
 Okay?
 Give this a try.